meduzen/--media.scss/README.md

 ## Custom media queries

-Among other new features, the no-yet-standardized CSS Media Queries specs (level 4 and 5) comes with custom media queries ([PostCSS plugin](https://github.com/postcss/postcss-custom-media), [spec](https://drafts.csswg.org/mediaqueries-5/#custom-mq)).
+Among other new features, the not-yet-standardized CSS Media Queries specs (level 4 and 5) comes with custom media queries ([PostCSS plugin](https://github.com/postcss/postcss-custom-media), [spec](https://drafts.csswg.org/mediaqueries-5/#custom-mq)).
 There’s zero browser support for them, but they’re usable right now thanks to [PostCSS Preset Env](https://github.com/csstools/postcss-preset-env), which enables them, among other cool things.

 Like custom properties, the purpose of custom media queries is to avoid repetition and ensure consistency.